Zetascrub/Coding-Trainer/README.md

 # Inspiration

 This was inspired the Oasis fitness trainer in the book, Ready Player One.
 Where Wade had to do a certain amount of exercise daily to enable access to the Oasis, in the end he became healthier and fitter.
-My plan is to get better at coding by using this idea.

 # How can you help?